 There are countless ways you can modify a vehicle.
 Here are the most common mods.
 Some affect insurance, while others don’t :

 Modifications for accessibility, appearance or safety purposes are usually covered by your insurance.
-Adding aftermarket safety features like dashcams, enhanced braking system, and anti-theft devices also qualify.
-Sometimes you may even qualify for an insurance discount.
+Adding aftermarket safety features like dashcams, enhanced braking systems, and anti-theft devices also qualify.
+Sometimes, you may even qualify for an insurance discount.
 It is important to hold onto receipts and let your insurer know how much you paid for the mods in the event of a claim.

 If cars are modified with performance enhancers (swapping out engines or exhaust system upgrades), you will have to speak with your insurer to see if your car can be insured.